Section 1. Name

 Section 1.
 Number.
 The management of the Club shall be vested in a Board of Directors (the “Board”) of not less than six (6) persons nor more than twelve (12), each of whom shall be a Regular Member of the Club.
 The Officers, described in Article IV, shall be included in the number stated here.
 The number of Board members to be elected shall be established bi-annually by a majority of the incumbent Board, and shall include the officers and at least one at-large director.
 Note that if the Board adds new board positions within the allowed number of total board positions, the newly added positions shall be filled as any other vacancy, as described in the Bylaws.

 Section 3.
 Term and Compensation.
-Directors shall be elected bi-annually by a majority of the Regular Members participating in the annual meeting of the Club, and shall hold office for a term of two (2) years or until their successors have been elected and qualified, or until removal as provided herein.
+Directors shall be elected bi-annually by a majority of the Regular Members participating in the annual meeting of the Club, and shall hold office for a term of four (4) years or until their successors have been elected and qualified, or until removal as provided herein.
 Directors shall not be paid for their services to the Club.

 Section 4.
 Removal of Directors.
 In addition to any other method provided by Illinois law, a director may be removed for cause by unanimous vote of all other directors at a meeting called for that purpose, at which meeting such director shall be entitled to answer charges of cause for removal.